Infanticide: In the New World

 Archaeologists have uncovered physical evidence of child sacrifice at several locations.
 Some of the best attested examples are the diverse rites which were part of the religious practices in Mesoamerica and the Inca Empire.

 In the Old World

 Three thousand bones of young children, with evidence of sacrificial rituals, have been found in Sardinia.
 Pelasgians offered a sacrifice of every tenth child during difficult times.
 Many remains of children have been found in Gezer excavations with signs of sacrifice.
 Child skeletons with the marks of sacrifice have been found also in Egypt dating 950–720 BCE.
-In Carthage "[child] sacrifice in the ancient world reached its infamous zenith".
+Child sacrifice was particularly widespread in ancient Carthage.
 Besides the Carthaginians, other Phoenicians, and the Canaanites, Moabites and Sepharvites offered their first-born as a sacrifice to their gods.